logisticinfotech/sails-server-client/README.md

 Here you can find an easy and awesome way to create chat app using Sails server.

-You can find step by step guide [here](https://www.logisticinfotech.com/blog/realtime-communication-using-socketio-sailsjs/) about how to implemenent it in your project.
-You can also customise the number of menu.
+You can find step by step guide [here](https://www.logisticinfotech.com/blog/realtime-communication-using-socketio-sailsjs/) about how to its being implemented and connected with iOS client.

 # License